-- the investment management agreement, program agreement, model provider agreement or other agreement entered into by Federated Investment Counseling (including its Federated Hermes CW Henderson division) with (as applicable) the ERISA Plan/Responsible Plan Fiduciary or Primary Service Provider for Federated Investment Counseling (including its Federated Hermes CW Henderson division's) separate investment supervisory or management services, model portfolio management services and/or other investment advisory services (each an "Applicable Agreement"); - Federated Investment Counseling (including its Federated Hermes CW Henderson division's) Prior Disclosures; and - any Summary of Material Changes to Federated Investment Counseling (including its Federated Hermes CW Henderson division's) Form ADV, Part 2A, firm brochure provided by Federated Investment Counseling (including its Federated Hermes CW Henderson division), and Federated Investment Counseling (including its Federated Hermes CW Henderson division's) Form ADV, Part 2A, firm brochure previously provided by Federated Investment Counseling (including its Federated Hermes CW Henderson division).
-Any Summary of Material Changes and Federated Investment Counseling (including its Federated Hermes CW Henderson division's) Form ADV, Part 2A, firm brochure are collectively referred to as Federated Investment Counseling (including its Federated Hermes CW Henderson division's) "Brochure".
+- the investment management agreement, program agreement, model provider agreement or other agreement entered into by Federated Investment Counseling with (as applicable) the ERISA Plan/Responsible Plan Fiduciary or Primary Service Provider for Federated Investment Counseling's separate investment supervisory or management services, model portfolio management services and/ or other investment advisory services (each an "Applicable Agreement"); - Federated Investment Counseling's Prior Disclosures; and - any Summary of Material Changes to Federated Investment Counseling's Form ADV, Part 2A, firm brochure provided by Federated Investment Counseling, and Federated Investment Counseling's Form ADV, Part 2A, firm brochure previously provided by Federated Investment Counseling.
+Any Summary of Material Changes and Federated Investment Counseling's Form ADV, Part 2A, firm brochure are collectively referred to as Federated Investment Counseling's "Brochure".